Created: 30 Oct 2025

 Key takeaways

-• Top performers: Up to 10× ROI
+• Top Performers: Up to 10x ROI

-• Average payback period: 14 months
+• Average payback: 14 months

 Organizations are drowning in data but starving for knowledge.
 Discover how AI-powered knowledge management can turn information overload into a competitive advantage.